spiral/docs/components/views.md

 ]
 ```

-> Every compiler class associated with it's options, default spiral processors allows you overwrite their options, however we are going to skip this step for now.
+> Every compiler class is associated with it's options.
+The default spiral processors lets you overwrite their options.
+We will skip this step for now.

-Let's say that we want to create simple processor to replace `{{variable}}` with `<?=e($variable)?>`, we can name it `CoolEchoProcessor`:
+Let's say that we want to create simple processor to replace `{{variable}}` with `<?=e($variable)?>`.
+We can name it `CoolEchoProcessor`:

 ```php
 class CoolEchoProcessor implements ProcessorInterface